dreamcatcher-tech/network/Inbox/2024-05-01 1156 anonymous ulids rather than pubkeys.md

 When sessions get started with HAL, they start with a hook that watches when the machine is moved, and causes HAL to update everything when this happens.

+But what if multiple auth providers bond actorIds together differently ?

+If a provider is registered with the home chain, then it has the ability to merge actorIds together.
+Calling an auth provider would